Characteristics of Rwanda Coffee

 Virtually all of Rwanda’s coffee is grown in the country’s central region near Kigali (the capital) and in western Rwanda, while the eastern region of the country is largely reserved as a national park where no coffee growing occurs.

 For tips on brewing the perfect cup of Rwanda coffee see the Espresso Coffee Guide’s section on Coffee Brewing.

-For easy to follow instructions on how to make great Rwanda espresso drinks see Espresso Drink Recipes and the Barista Guide to Perfect Lattes and Cappuccinos.
+For easy to follow instructions on how to make great Rwanda espresso drinks see Espresso Drink Recipes and the How to make Lattes and Cappuccinos.
 Also provided are tips on Pulling A Perfect Espresso Shot.

 For the history of espresso and coffee see World’s Best History of Coffee, and for a complete list of coffee terminology with detailed definitions see the Espresso Coffee Guide’s Coffee and Espresso Glossary.